0x7477/2.5D-Engine/Readme.md

-## Overview

-This project is supposed to be a Wolfenstein 3D Engine with some modifications.
+This project is supposed to be a Wolfenstein 3D Engine with some additional features.

-## Installation
+# Installation

 Building
 ```